 My translation work is shared with my wife Maria.
 We usually translate from German to English, where our combined strengths are particularly useful in ensuring that we have fully understood the meaning of the original text (Maria is a native German speaker) and that the English is fully idiomatic.
 Having each other to proof-read our work allows an additional level of rigour to our work, which is undertaken with the highest level of professional care and attention.
 We occasionally see our work in official documents or hear the gist of our translations of press releases on radio broadcasts.
 Most of the work is somewhat transient - a web page, a press release, a newsletter, read today, gone tomorrow.
 Some of it has been published in book form, where we appear as a foot note or in the acknowledgement section.
 One lengthy and phenomenally technical translation led to the award of a post-doctoral thesis for the original author and ultimately to a change in EU standards in the construction industry.

 Most of our translation work is for organisations in South Tyrol, where German is very much in use.
-The bi-lingual nature of this region means that we often find ourselves tackling small amounts of Italian as well.
+The bi-lingual nature of this region (or rather tri-lingual - Ladin is still spoken by numerous people and is very much a proud and live feature of the area) means that we often find ourselves tackling small amounts of Italian as well.

 We have translated for tourist organisations, museums, art galleries and business and technical institutions as well as for a higher educational institution.
 Translating for an art gallery in South Tyrol led to some more extensive work for an art gallery in Austria.